vegaprotocol/specs/protocol/0000-incentivised-data-node.md

 ### Is the node carrying the full set of data (NOT needed for MVP / Sweetwater++)
 - Validators can send a datanode a challenge at any time consisting of a random seed value S and a start event bundle number; the datanode then needs to find the first event bundle B in the data set after the start bundle such that HASH(pubkey, S, B) ends with N zeros (e.g. N = 4).
+    In addition (to lower the load for validators), validators need to answer challenges randomly generated from the vega blocks.
+    Details: To prevent Datanodes from being overwhelmed by overactive Validators, the answers to the challenge (together with the signed challenge itself) is sent to all validators.
+Furthermore, a validator can only send 1 challenge to a datanode, and then must wait for t other validators to challenge it before it can challenge it again.
+    For the randomization, if the hash of the latest block modulo 10000 equals the datanodes ID (padded with zeros), then thet block forms a challenge.
+Similarly, the start bundle S is calculated psuedorandomly from the hash of that block.
+    The challenge frequency can be changed by governance vote.
 - The validator request is signed to prevent a DoS
 - If datanodes consistently get statistical oddities (e.g., searching 50000 blocks to find the hash rather than the expected 5000 as appropriate for the difficulty/number of zeroes search for), they probably didn't store the full chain.
 Expected number of blocks is `(1/2) x 10^N`.